xinemata/Ideation-methodologies-2018-fall/Syllabus.md

 #### Tuesday, October 30

-Artist Research #4 Presentation
+- Artist Research #4 Presentation
-Intro to the Art of Communication
+- Intro to the Art of Communication
-Project #18: Create a centralized communication network and a decentralized communication network through performance
+- Project #18: Create a centralized communication network and a decentralized communication network through performance

-#### Thursday, November 1 - Research Day, NO CLASS
+#### THURSDAY, November 1 - Research Day, NO CLASS

 Recommended reading: The Medium Is the Message (excerpt) by Marshall McLuhan
 Recommended reading: The Society of the Spectacle (excerpt) by Guy Debord and Ken Knabb

 ### Week 12

-#### Tuesday, November 6 - MEET AT N200
+#### TUESDAY, November 6 - MEET AT N200

-Screening: All Watched Over by the Machines of Loving Grace by Adam Curtis
+- Screening: All Watched Over by the Machines of Loving Grace by Adam Curtis

-#### Thursday, November 8
+#### THURSDAY, November 8

 - Project #19: design and prototype a communication device